unRARed/play-sample/README.md

-# Sample Player - A Windsurf "Vibe Coding" Experiment
+# Play Sample - A Windsurf "Vibe Coding" Experiment

 ## About This Project

 This project was created as part of a Windsurf "Vibe Coding" experiment to showcase the capabilities of AI-assisted coding.
-The Sample Player is an interactive web application built with Ruby on Rails 8 that allows users to create and interact with a customizable sample pad interface.
+Play Sample is an interactive web application built with Ruby on Rails 8 that allows users to create and interact with a customizable sample pad interface.

 ## What is "Vibe Coding"?